-“This visit by the Veterans Business Resource Group and board is significant, given the fact that Delta Airlines with 80,000 employees and over 10,000 of those are veterans, and to be able to offer to those veterans an awareness and access to their VA benefits and education benefits and to assist them with the Daniels Center,” said Huber, senior adviser for veterans and leadership initiatives and a retired U.S. Army lieutenant general.
+“This visit by the Veterans Business Resource Group and board is significant, given the fact that Delta Airlines has 80,000 employees and over 10,000 of those are veterans, and to be able to offer to those veterans an awareness and access to their VA benefits and education benefits and to assist them with the Daniels Center,” said Huber, senior adviser for veterans and leadership initiatives and a retired U.S. Army lieutenant general.

 “To assist them and their families while they are in transition is the noble reason that we’re are having this interaction and further development of this relationship,” Huber added.

-He added that the campus visit was “to understand what the veterans center is doing” and “understand future opportunities for veterans and veterans’ families.
+He added that the campus visit was “to understand what the veterans center is doing” and “understand future opportunities for veterans and veterans’ families.”

 — Randy Weiler (Randy.Weiler@mtsu.edu)